 How should this medicine be used?

-Clobazam comes as a tablet and a suspension (liquid) to take by mouth.
+Clobazam comes as a tablet and a suspension (liquid) to take by mouth, and as a film to apply on the tongue.
 It is usually taken once or twice a day, with or without food.
 Take clobazam at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.

-If you are unable to swallow the tablets whole, you may crush them and mix with a small amount of applesauce.
+If you are unable to swallow the tablets whole, you may break them in half on the score mark or crush and mix them with a small amount of applesauce.

 The liquid comes an adapter and two oral dosing syringes.
 Use only one of the two oral dosing syringes to measure your dose and save the second syringe.
 If the first oral syringe is damaged or lost, the second provided syringe may be used as a replacement.